huma-engineering/huma-docs/data-collection/modules/epros-licensed-questionnaires/general-health-and-wellbeing/index.md

 ## How it works

 Questionnaires are presented as a collection of subjective questions that assess levels of health in daily functions.
-That data is shared with care teams in the Care Portal where they can look for trends and responses that might require prioritisation.
+That data is shared with care teams in the Huma Portal where they can look for trends and responses that might require prioritisation.